sharplispers/clsql/README.md

 #### SQL Server

 You can test ODBC with SQL Server locally using podman.
-For example, on a Debian-based system:
+For example:

 1. Install required packages
    - Debian